gatsbyjs/gatsby/docs/blog/2019-01-31-why-themes/index.md

 ---

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">A thread about a lesson.
 I want to update my website.
-I spent about ten hours this weekend messing with GatsbyJS, GraphQL, React, Netlify, all that.
+I spent about ten hours this weekend messing with Gatsby, GraphQL, React, Netlify, all that.
 I got a working version that does some really magical stuff with a static page.</p>&mdash; jordan t. thevenow-harrison (@jtth) <a href="https://twitter.com/jtth/status/1080519113930350592?ref_src=twsrc%5Etfw">January 2, 2019</a></blockquote>

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">A lot of that time was spent refreshing, learning, and digesting new technologies that are interesting and powerful.
 But here&#39;s the thing: there&#39;s no reason for me to use this complex stuff to make my website slightly better.
 It doesn&#39;t make me more likely to write.</p>&mdash; jordan t. thevenow-harrison (@jtth) <a href="https://twitter.com/jtth/status/1080519116195356674?ref_src=twsrc%5Etfw">January 2, 2019</a></blockquote>